-A product of Saracens Academy, Maro Itoje was a new member of the England Elite squad for the 2016 RBS6 Nations Championship, having made a rapid rise to prominence and has since won 12 Test caps and three for the British & Irish Lions against New Zealand this summer at Auckland, Wellington where he made a formidable impression on his first start and Eden Park.
+A product of Saracens Academy, Maro Itoje was a new member of the England Elite squad for the 2016 RBS6 Nations Championship, having made a rapid rise to prominence and has since won 12 Test caps and three for the British & Irish Lions against New Zealand last summer at Auckland, Wellington where he made a formidable impression on his first start at Eden Park.
 He also had the distinction of scoring a try for the tourists in his third match, against the Maori All Blacks.

 During his climb to the highest level, he represented England U17, captained both Harpenden RFC and St George’s VA School in his age group and played for Hertfordshire U14, U15 and U16 during his elevation towards top level.
 Remarkably, he went on to score a try in every U20 Six Nations game in 2014, was the BMW Man of the Match in the 48-15 win over Scotland at Galashiels and England’s BMW Man of the Tournament.
 Maro also led the side in the final two games that produced a 67-7 win over Wales at Kingston Park, Newcastle and a 52-5 victory over Italy at Calvisano.